Capital City: Brussels

 Exchange rate to pound sterling: 1,826.48 Euro = £1

-Located between Germany, France and the Netherlands, and often regarded as the capital of Europe, Belgium has become quite the popular moving destination amongst UK residents.
+Located between Germany, France and the Netherlands, and often regarded as the capital of Europe, Belgium has become quite a popular moving destination amongst UK residents.
 It’s quite close and the weather is relatively the same, so the shock isn’t as big.
-Belgium has a high living standard and reasonable cost of life, interesting culture, many possibilities for career development and it’s overall one of the safest places in Europe.
+Belgium has a high living standard and reasonable cost of life, an interesting culture, and many possibilities for career development and it’s overall one of the safest places in Europe.
 Finding accommodation is relatively easy and the mixture of culture and amazing people makes it a really attractive place throughout the whole year.

-Where to live in Belgium
+Where to live when moving to Belgium from the UK

 Belgium is divided into three different regions: The Brussels – Capital region and the Walloon to the south and the Flemish part to the north.
 Dutch is spoken in the Brussels part and in the Flemish community, while the Walloon region is inhabited mostly by French speakers.
 If you know either of the languages, it doesn’t really matter where you will go, you will be able to understand and connect with the people with ease.
 However, if you cannot speak Dutch or French, we recommend that you relocate to the Flemish part of the country as they are better at speaking English.